Nippers Volunteer Roles

 • Wash, pack away and complete an inventory of all equipment

-• We need approx 3-6 people each morning to cook and serve the BBQ
+• We need approximately 6 people each session to cook and serve the BBQ

-• Roles include cooking the BBQ as well as serving the sausages in bread and drinks to the hungry Nippers and their families
+• Tasks include cooking the BBQ as well as serving the sausages in bread and drinks to the hungry Nippers and their families

 Admin

-• We require 1 person to offer admin assistance during each session
+• We require 1 person at each beach to offer admin assistance during each session

-• This role supports the groups running as well as answering questions from parents throughout the sessions
+• This role supports the signing in of water safety, as well as answering questions from parents throughout the sessions

 First Aid Support